SEPR-Team-Margaret/WebsiteCompiler/readme.md

 ## How to Use

 ### Compilcation
+Get Python

-Install jinja 2
+Install jinja 2 `python -m pip install jinja2`

 Run compile.py

 ### Modification of templates
-The compiler uses the jinja templating system
+The compiler uses the [jinja](http://jinja.pocoo.org/docs/2.9/) templating system

+Edit pages in the templates directory

+Commit the output files from the 'compiled' directory to the github.io repo